20tsange1/NBA-Grammar/README.md

 }
 ```

-Analysts love their numbers and calculations, exploiting them for an edge in probablistic predictions.
+Analysts also love their numbers and calculations, exploiting them for an edge in probabilistic predictions.
 As such, the language is designed to enable this numerical self expression, allowing analysts to define the probability of success regarding each move and play.
 While it is assumed that a default probability is provided, this language enables analysts to implement unique and innovative analytical solutions, giving them free reign to form their desired mathematical equations.

 In this case, it is possible to form any mathematical equation using the symbols `(+ for addition, - for Subtraction, * for multiplication, / for division, % for modulus, // for floor division, ** for power)`, with a lower precedence for addition and subtraction as according to the mathematical order of operations.
 Furthermore, the inclusion of bracketing allows for analysts to define their own precedence of operations, ensuring that all their mathematical explorations can be expressed.
-Additionally, the inclusion of variables, defined by an identifier followed with some form of equals `(=, or +=, -=, /=, *=)`, allows analysts to temporarily store results and be more deliberate in forming equations – along with increasing the readability of their equations.
+Additionally, the inclusion of variables, defined by an identifier followed with some form of equals operator with added functionality `(=, or +=, -=, /=, *=)`, allows analysts to temporarily store results and be more deliberate in forming equations – along with increasing the readability of their equations.

 ```
 // Overriding Play Calculation